mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 incurred.

 Routine maintenance for the ship is the responsibility of the scout who is using it on detached duty.
-For this scout/courier, it amounts to Cr27,630; the mainten- ance will take two weeks.
-Although it is usually performed at a class A or B star- port, it can also be performed at a scout way station (possibly at half-price).
+For this scout/courier, it amounts to Cr27,630; the mainten-ance will take two weeks.
+Although it is usually performed at a class A or B star-port, it can also be performed at a scout way station (possibly at half-price).
 Crew salaries are an optional item on a ship such as this.

 Berthing costs are unpredictable, but run perhaps Cr75 per starport.
 They